cp - Copy files and objects

 Using parallel composite uploads presents a tradeoff between upload performance and download configuration: If you enable parallel composite uploads your uploads will run faster, but someone will need to install a compiled crcmod (see gsutil help crcmod) on every machine where objects are downloaded by gsutil or other Python applications.
 Note that for such uploads, crcmod is required for downloading regardless of whether the parallel composite upload option is on or not.
 For some distributions this is easy (e.g., it comes pre-installed on macOS), but in other cases some users have found it difficult.
 Because of this, at present parallel composite uploads are disabled by default.
 Google is actively working with a number of the Linux distributions to get crcmod included with the stock distribution.
 Once that is done we will re-enable parallel composite uploads by default in gsutil.

-Warning: Parallel composite uploads should not be used with NEARLINE or COLDLINE storage class buckets, because doing so incurs an early deletion charge for each component object.
+Warning: Parallel composite uploads should not be used with NEARLINE, COLDLINE, or ARCHIVE storage class buckets, because doing so incurs an early deletion charge for each component object.

 To try parallel composite uploads you can run the command: